-Ivabradine slows the heart rate through inhibition of the $l{\rm f}$ channel in the sinus node and therefore should only be used for patients in sinus rhythm.
-Ivabradine reduced the combined endpoint of mortality or hospitalization for HF in patients with symptomatic HFrEF or LVEF ≤35%, in sinus rhythm and with a heart rate ≥70 beats per minute (bpm) who had been hospitalized for HF within the previous 12 months, receiving treatment with an evidence-based dose of beta-blocker (or maximum tolerated dose), an ACEI (or ARB) and an MRA.
-The European Medicines Agency (EMA) approved ivabradine for use in Europe in patients with HFrEF with LVEF ≤35% and in sinus rhythm with a resting heart rate ≥75 bpm, because in this group ivabradine conferred a survival benefit based on a retrospective subgroup analysis requested by the EMA.
+Ivabradine slows the heart rate through inhibition of the l_f channel in the sinus node and therefore should only be used for patients in sinus rhythm.
+Ivabradine reduced the combined endpoint of mortality and hospitalization for HF in patients with symptomatic HFrEF and LVEF \leq 35%, in sinus rhythm and with a heart rate \geq 70 beats per minute (bpm) who had been hospitalized for HF within the previous 12 months, receiving treatment with an evidence-based dose of beta-blocker (or maximum tolerated dose), an ACEI (or ARB) and an MRA.180 The European Medicines Agency (EMA) approved ivabradine for use in Europe in patients with HFrEF with LVEF \leq 35% and in sinus rhythm with a resting heart rate \geq 75 bpm, because in this group ivabradine conferred a survival

+$\mathsf{benefit}^{193}$ based on a retrospective subgroup analysis requested by the EMA.